pbranly/Inaturalist-Identifier-Lightroom/README.md

 ## 🖼️ Usage

-- Select one or more photos in the Lightroom Library (*batch mode not fully tested*)
+- Select one or more photos in the Lightroom Library
 - Use the plugin menu to send them to the iNaturalist API
 - Review and apply species tags based on the results